Silverthorne Attorneys Can Help.

 At any given time a dog can be aggressive.
 Dog-on-dog aggression is actually very common.
 Oftentimes dogs will become aggressive with other dogs because they are being territorial.
 Some dogs attack because they lack socialization and have jealously issues.
 Most animals are territorial and when they feel that any dog or person is violating their personal space, they can attack.
 While most states have a one-bite rule when it comes to dog attacks, they also have a common law against dog owner negligence.

-When it comes to dog-on-dog aggression, damages include reimbursement for vet bills, dog medications, kennel fees while the dog is recovering, etc.
+When it comes to a dog attacking another dog, damages include reimbursement for vet bills, dog medications, kennel fees while the dog is recovering, etc.